 A sponsor may require that the final report be signed by an authorized university official.
-In these cases, the report should be sent to OSP for signature using the email@example.com email address.
-OSP will then either submit the final report or return the signed report to the department for submission to the sponsor.
+In these cases, the report should be sent to your post-award specialist for signature.
+OSP will then either submit the final report or return the signed report to the department for submission to the sponsor, depending on sponsor requirements.

-In order to closeout an award in a timely manner, OSP has identified the following tasks to be completed at specific times during the 90-day closeout period.
+In order to closeout an award in a timely manner, OSP has identified the following tasks to be completed by the PI and department at specific times during the 90-day closeout period.
 Note that if a particular award has fewer than 90 days, these tasks must be completed in a much shorter timeframe.

 Monthly throughout the award period:

 - Review SAP financial reports.
 Identify and correct any errors noted within 30 days.